China–Costa Rica relations: Trade and investment

 In 2007, Costa Rican President Óscar Arias requested that during a state visit to China that China fund a stadium for Costa Rica.
 China financed and built the Estadio Nacional de Costa Rica, which it completed in March 2011.

 Costa Rica and China signed a free trade agreement in 2010.

-In 2018, Costa Rica joined the Belt and Road Initiative, a Chinese global infrastructure project.
+In 2018, Costa Rica joined the Belt and Road Initiative.

-In 2021, Costa Rican exports to China were worth US$308 million, and Chinese foreign direct investment was worth $600,000.
-A cooperation framework "action plan", in effect from 2016 to 2020, was signed by both countries.
+In 2021, Costa Rican exports to China were worth US$308 million, and Chinese foreign direct investment was worth US$600,000.

+Disputes

 Chinese telecommunication company Huawei is the principal supplier to the Costa Rican Electricity Institute (ICE), accumulating a total of $266 million in contracts.
 Huawei was previously fined for non-compliance with contractual obligations to ICE by the Costa Rican government.
 In December 2024, Costa Rican president Rodrigo Chaves Robles filed a criminal complaint against Huawei and former ICE officials.

 According to an August 2023 decree on 5G network development, Costa Rica barred firms from all countries that have not signed the Budapest Convention on Cybercrime.
 The decree affected Chinese firms like Huawei, as well as firms from South Korea, Russia and Brazil, among others.
 China is pursuing legal action in response to the decree so that it can bid on government contracts in Costa Rica.

+In December 2024, Costa Rica and the U.S. issued a joint statement regarding cyber-intrusions into Costa Rican infrastructure originating from China.
+The Chinese embassy in San Jose rejected allegations of cyber-intrusions.